mbrio/bijous/README.md

 ## Documentation

-In order to test bijous you must have gulp installed
+In order to generate bijous documentation you must have gulp installed

 ```Shell
 $ npm install -g gulp